Riviera Finance logo

 Riviera Finance is best suited for established businesses with consistent invoice-based revenue and customer payment delays of 30+ days who need immediate working capital and cannot access traditional bank financing.
 The primary caveat is that this is not a general small business loan provider—it specifically requires existing business operations, outstanding invoices, and established customer relationships to be viable, making it unsuitable for startups or businesses without recurring invoice streams.

-• Established B2B service companies (janitorial, construction, promotional items) with 30-60 day customer payment terms needing immediate cash flow
+• Established B2B service companies (janitorial, construction, promotional items) with 30-60 day customer payment terms researching short-term cash access flow

 • Subcontractors and specialty trades completing project work on invoice-based payment structures with larger general contractors